Jashuah/Technical-Writing/README.md

   </p>

   3. Enter your phone number and payment amount, then click **Make payment.**
- > You have just transfered your money to your Beeline number.
+ > You have just transferred your money to your Beeline number.
 Since your Simply account and Beeline number are connected, now you can control your money through the Simply app.
   <p align="center">
     <img src="https://user-images.githubusercontent.com/37952414/221665705-9fa84b0b-cdd6-4d2b-9132-72292171fe75.jpeg" width="250" height="550">
   </p>